 Key things to note in this picture that are no longer true / now confined to a dustbin in history:

-A.G.
+- A.G.
 Edwards (sad but true);

-Computer monitors in the background are CRT (cathode ray tube);
+- Computer monitors in the background are CRT (cathode ray tube);

-Stocks traded in fractions;
+- Stocks traded in fractions;

-Our founder still has hair (“No, that is not a toupee!
+- Our founder still has hair (“No, that is not a toupee!
 I was in my early thirties.” he insists)

-Yes, Hunter Harrison was controversial, but he was also charismatic, insightful, passionate, and irrepressible.
+From the first time we met in the mid-nineties, when he was tearing up perfectly good track and proselytizing about his concept which would eventually become known as PSR (Precision Railroading), he was always holding court: challenging conventional wisdom; asking thought provoking questions, before he provided no-nonsense explanations that were so straightforward the answers became obvious.
+Yes, Hunter Harrison was at times controversial, but he was also charismatic, insightful, passionate, and irrepressible.
 As he walked a rail yard or stood in a dispatch tower, he would notice one small detail after another and rapidly fire off questions to the staff that both held them accountable and clearly demonstrated that he knew as much or more about their job than they did (the story about how he “started as an oiler and brakeman, and worked his way up,” was not a myth).